vassjozsef/edge-offer/README.md

 5. Set remote description
 6. Create an offer, observe that it only includes three codecs, 100 (VP8), 96 (RTX for VP8) and 107 (H.264).
 RTX for H.264 is missing.

 Running
 -------

     npm install
     npm start

+Open [http://localhost:3000](http://localhost:3000) in Microsoft Edge, click the Connect button and then the Generate Offer button.
+Observer the console output for the offered codecs.